ocaml/dune/doc/terminology.rst

 -  **build context root**: the root of a build context named ``foo`` is ``<root>/_build/<foo>``

 - **alias**: an alias is a build target that doesn't produce any file and has configurable dependencies.
-Alias are per-directory and some are recursive; asking an alias to be built in a given directory will trigger the construction of the alias in all children directories recursively.
-The most interesting ones are:
+Aliases are per-directory.
+However, on the command line, asking for an alias to be built in a given directory will trigger the construction of the alias in all children directories recursively.
+Jbuilder defines the following standard aliases:

    -  ``runtest`` which runs user defined tests
    -  ``install`` which depends on everything that should be installed